cyber-kinga/Smart-Light-Switch/README.md

 # Single-Light-Smart-Switcher-1.0-without-light-monitoring
-This project aims to create a Single Light Smart Switcher controlled via phone/computer/tablet using wifi.
+This project aims to create a Single Light Smart Switcher controlled via phone/computer/tablet using wifi without light monitoring.

 ## YouTube presentation
 <a href="#">Click here to see video presentation</a>